 Hailey Baldwin Told Us Her Best Beauty Secrets (and Everything She Eats)

 It's a Monday morning in Sydney, and as I stand amongst dozens of media and influencers sipping coffee inside Rose Bay's picturesque Catalina, Hailey Baldwin takes the stage.
 In town to rep her first-ever makeup collection with Australian brand ModelCo, the model and budding businesswoman is cool, calm and collected.
 As she chats through the year-long creative process behind the production of her range beside founder Shelley Sullivan, we get a sneak peek into everything from her feelings about former ambassador Rosie Huntington-Whiteley ("I look up to her"), to her favourite skincare ingredients (see: coconut oil).
-As I stand there, transfixed, I have to remind myself that Baldwin is not yet considered an adult in her native United States.
-Self-assured, relatable, unflinchingly funny when put on the spot—these are not descriptors I'd use to describe most 20-year-olds I know.
+As I stand there, transfixed, I have to remind myself that Baldwin is only young (she's wise beyond her years).
+Self-assured, relatable, unflinchingly funny when put on the spot—these are not descriptors I'd use to describe most 21-year-olds I know.
 Yet Baldwin fits them all.

 The next day, we're back to shoot and interview our new favourite beauty ambassador.
 I've told a handful of girls in the office about my plans to shoot Baldwin lounging on a chair.
 I figure it's a nice way to communicate the easiness of her personality and capture a little of her outfit (not just her beautifully painted face.)
 They don't appear to listen to a word I say, instead bombarding me with questions to ask.
 "Make sure you find out how she makes her cheekbones look so...amazing," says one colleague.
 "Quiz her on how she got so good at making up her own face," begs another.
 Armed with way more questions than have been approved by the PR, I start with the basics.